p14n/vert-zeromq/README.md

 Providing a bridge from zero-mq to the vert-x event bus.

-Create the bridge in you verticle start method.
+Create the bridge in your verticle start method.
 ```java
 final ZeroMQBridge r = new ZeroMQBridge("tcp://*:5558", vertx.eventBus());
 r.start();